 Best Foodie Cities in the World

 New York took the top spot with a whopping 94 different cuisines.
+You should definitely try NYC pizza.

 London took second place with 89 different national cuisines on offer.